ioquatix/fingerprint/README.md

 Fingerprint is primarily a command line tool to compare directory structures on disk.
 It also provides a programmatic interface for this procedure.

-Because Fingerprint produces output to +IO+ like structures, it is easy to transmit this data across a network, or store it for later use.
+Because Fingerprint produces output to `IO` like structures, it is easy to transmit this data across a network, or store it for later use.
 As an example, it could be used to check the integrity of a backup.